 I started reading Men Without Women in May 2017, the month it was published in English.
 At the time, I was going through a very difficult break-up.
 I finally finished the book this week, almost two years later, and feel I am still going through that break-up.

 I moved home that May, after a two-month period of couch surfing, which is why Men Without Women was adjourned for a while.
 I had a lot to get in order and never got around to picking it up again.
 Until now, of course.
 Some other notable things happened that month.
-I experienced probably the second loneliest birthday of my life so far, and that May was the last time I ever heard from my ex-girlfriend.
+I experienced perhaps the loneliest birthday of my life so far, and that May was the last time I ever heard from my ex-girlfriend.

 In many ways, this book epitomised and still epitomises my situation.
 I’m kind of glad that I put it off for a while.
 I started it fresh into a new era of loneliness, and finished it well accustomed to the world of Men Without Women.
 The contents were a familiar palate, to me perhaps more so than any other Murakami, but as is usual, the author warps the distressing and the depressing into beautiful tales, both enlightening and inspiring.
 Reading Men Without Women welled up many sad memories, but Murakami’s prose helped shed a fresh, invigorating light on what has been a dark period of my life.